shiruken/covid-texas/README.md

 ## About the Data

 Data from the Texas Department of Health State Services are used for all metrics.
-The "Statewide Total" is manually calculated by aggregating values from all trauma service areas (TSAs) to populate empty rows in the released spreadsheets.
-These aggregated values are incomplete because TSA-F (Paris) and TSA-R (Galveston) are missing data prior to May 29, 2020.
+The "Statewide Total" is manually calculated by aggregating values from all available trauma service areas (TSAs).
+This aggregation is incomplete because TSA-F (Paris) and TSA-R (Galveston) are missing data prior to May 29, 2020.